-- This operation requires the rights included in the predefined vApp Author role or an equivalent set of rights. - Review the current configuration of the vApp and its virtual machines.
+This operation requires the rights included in the predefined vApp Author role or an equivalent set of rights.
+Review the current configuration of the vApp and its virtual machines.
 Configuration parameters in the VAppTemplate such as its NetworkConfigSection and LeaseSettingsSection affect all virtual machines in the vApp.
 Configuration parameters for individual virtual machines are defined in Vm elements in the VAppTemplate.
 A virtual machine's network connections are defined in its NetworkConnectionSection, and its hardware configuration is defined in its VirtualHardwareSection.
-To view the configuration of a virtual machine in a vApp template, you can retrieve the template and examine the VirtualHardwareSection of that Vm, or you can download the OVF descriptor of the vApp template, as shown in Download an OVF Descriptor or OVA File.
+To view the configuration of a virtual machine in a vApp template, you can retrieve the template and examine the VirtualHardwareSection of that Vm, or you can download the OVF descriptor of the vApp template, as shown in Download the OVF Descriptor of a vApp Template.